RanolP/typsi/README.md

 And several hard-coded symbols.

-You'll need to setup those files for contributing.
+You'll need to setup those tools for contributing.

 - Mise (for managing runtimes like Bun)
 - Git (for fetching typst/codex)
-- Bash or Nushell compatible shell environment